Almost ready to go

 Naming Guidelines: Your Limited Liability Company name must include the following words: ‘Limited Liability Company’, ‘L.L.C’ or ‘LLC’ according to the New York Department of State.
 This rule of naming your business helps recognise it as an LLC and to meet the standards for legal naming procedure.
 Use of the approved terms or their abbreviation is the only acceptable inclusion in the business name.

 Checking Name Availability: Your LLC name should be different from, or as different as possible from, the name of any other registered business in New York.
 To avoid problems it is important to conduct a search of the state’s business name database.
 Such a step will ensure that your name is unique thus avoiding delays or rejection of application.
+This is also necessary in case you intend to create LLC New York or expand your business.

 2.2 Appoint a Registered Agent